romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/questions.en.md

 </div>
 </details>

-## Q29
+### 8

-**Jasmin needs to perform ad-hoc business analytics queries on well-structured data.
+**Jasmin needs to perform ad-hoc business analytics queries on well-structured dat1.
 Data comes in constantly at a high velocity.
 Jasmin's team can understand SQL.**

 **What AWS service(s) should Jasmin look to first?**